ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 . . .

-We have mixed up the forward/transpose pairing between our two linear functions.
+We have mixed up the forward/transpose pairing.

 \undovspacepause
 \undovspacepause